American Mission Hospital: History

 Even though another hospital, in memory of Queen Victoria who died in 1901, was set up by the British in 1905, on the requests and donations of some Hindu merchants in Bahrain, it was not consistent in its functioning.
 The Victoria Memorial Hospital (Bahrain) was often short of staff and it is recorded that the patients were sent to the Mission Hospital.

 By 1924, the mission hospital was having 33,000 outpatients and 600 inpatients a year, with an average of 100 patients being treated a day.

 Throughout the hospital's history, the majority of healthcare workers in the hospital were employed from Western countries or India although many Bahrainis were also recruited and trained in the medical sciences.

 Mason Memorial Hospital building when it was nearing completion in late 1902.
 (From AMH Archives).

 In 1927, seeing the growing need for a separate facility for women alone, and for children, the Arabian Mission raised funds and then, the Marion Wells Thoms Memorial Hospital for Women and Children was opened, in addition to the Mason Memorial Hospital.
 It was named after Dr Marion Wells Thoms, who had died of typhoid in 1905.

+The King Hamad American Mission Hospital in A'ali, 2026.

 In 1962, the hospital expanded by opening two new buildings in central Manama and renamed itself the 'American Mission Hospital' that same year.
 The expansion was opened by the Emir of Bahrain Isa bin Salman Al Khalifa.
 On the brink of closing in the 1980s, the hospital revamped its services by offering 24-hour services, opening new specialised ENT and orthopaedic clinics.

 In 2000, the hospital opened its first satellite clinic in Saar, on the western side of Bahrain, offering dental and medical services.
 The same year, a bridge connecting two hospital buildings across the busy Isa Al Kabeer road in Manama was opened.

 In 2014, another clinic was opened in Amwaj Islands, to the northeast of Manama.
 In March 2018, yet another clinic was opened in Riffa.

 With growing demand in Saar, the hospital services are being offered, since 2016, from a larger purpose-renovated building in Saar, very close to the old location.
 In 2018, a new Zwemer Clinic was also opened, in the main Manama branch premises, on 5 March, to cater to those in the low income groups with financial needs.

 The hospital's staff accommodation was also upgraded in 2019, when a new apartment complex was built for the staff.